csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 10.2.1.
 Running Time of Divide and Conquer Algorithms

-页码，19/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-10.2.1.
+## 10.2.1.
 Running Time of Divide and Conquer Algorithms

 All the efficient divide and conquer algorithms we will see divide the problems into subproblems, each of which is some fraction of the original problem, and then perform some additional work to compute the final answer.
 As an example, we have seen that mergesort operates on two problems, each of which is half the size of the original, and then uses O(n) additional work.
 This yields the running time equation (with appropriate initial conditions)